paulcalvano/edgeworker-url-shortner/README.md

 Akamai EdgeWorkers - URL Shortener
 ==================================

 This is a demo of a URL shortner application that is fully contained within Akamai EdgeWorkers.
-The code used to serve the redirects, manage the redirects and display this documention lives within an EdgeWorker application that you can review here.
+The code used to serve the redirects and manage the redirects lives within an EdgeWorker application that you can review here.
 All of the Redirect mappings are stored in EdgeKV

 **Testing redirects:**